holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 Do you and your significant other ever sit down to watch a movie, and find yourself surfing previews for 30-45 minutes before giving up?
 Of course Netflix has a strong recommendation engine, but it's tuned for maximizing engagement across their catalog, not necessarily reflecting your personal taste over time.

 Let's say you wanted a recommendation engine external to Netflix that got better over time.
 Not limited to one platform's catalog, but something that learns your actual taste preferences and evolves with you.
+And one that also allows you to express what you are in the mood for!

 That's the premise behind a sample app I created, which I am calling `suggest.watch` - a side project to understand how vector databases work in RAG ([Retrieval-Augmented Generation](https://www.perplexity.ai/page/an-introduction-to-rag-models-jBULt6_mSB2yAV8b17WLDA)) pipelines.
 I wanted to explore by building around embeddings and similarity search and see how the pieces fit together.